eclipse-sdv-blueprints/software-orchestration/scenarios/smart_trailer/README.md

     For example, to build an image for the `smart_trailer_application` workload:

     ```shell
-    docker build -t ghcr.io/ladatz/sdvblueprint/smart_trailer_application:0.1.0 -f Dockerfile.sample_workloads --build-arg APP_NAME=smart_trailer_application .
+    docker build -t ghcr.io/sdvblueprint/smart_trailer_application:0.1.0 -f Dockerfile.sample_workloads --build-arg APP_NAME=smart_trailer_application .
     ```

+- If you build the container from another directory, change the -f argument and the build context.
+The docker build context is the directory where this README.md and the Dockerfile.sample_workloads files are located.
+For example, if you run build from the root of this repository, the command would be:

+    ```shell
+    docker build -t <image_name> -f <path_to>/Dockerfile.sample_workloads [--build-arg=APP_NAME=<workload_name>] <path_to_dockerfile_directory>
+    ```
+    For example, to build an image for the `smart_trailer_application` workload:

+    ```shell
+    docker build -t ghcr.io/sdvblueprint/smart_trailer_application:0.1.0 -f ./scenarios/smart_trailer/Dockerfile.sample_workloads --build-arg APP_NAME=smart_trailer_application ./scenarios/smart_trailer
+    ```

+#### Building with Docker Buildx build for cross-compilation

-- You can also use docker buildx build for cross-compilation, for example to build and push to a container registry:
+- To use docker buildx build for cross-compilation, for example to build and push to a container registry:

     ```shell
     docker buildx build [--platform=<platform_name(s)>] -t <image_name> -f Dockerfile.sample_workloads [--build-arg=APP_NAME=<workload_name>] . --push